 Canada supplies a small slice of the international tourist trade in Thailand, accounting for roughly one out of every hundred tourists in the kingdom.
 However, those Canadians who venture out here include some of the most conscientious and committed volunteers on the scene.

-At Friends for Asia, we’ve been impressed by the quality of work carried out by Canadians in Thailand, particularly when it comes to improving the lives of children born with HIV.
+At Friends for Asia, we’ve been impressed by the quality of work carried out by Canadians in Thailand, particularly when it comes to working with children in an orphanage.
 With this in mind, we’re anxious to connect with Canadians who are interested in volunteering in Asia.

 Canadians Making a Difference in Thailand